heavyai/heavydb/docs/source/execution/kernels.rst

 Query Fragment Descriptor
 ----------------------------------

-The basic unit of work in OmniSciDB is a fragment.
+The basic unit of work in HeavyDB is a fragment.
 The :cpp:class:`QueryFragmentDescriptor` class maintains useful information about fragments that are involved with execution of a particular work unit; most importantly, the fragment descriptor partitions fragments among all available devices based on the execution mode (described below).

 Execution Modes:
 ^^^^^^^^^^^^^^^^